alexmusa/docker-goatcounter/README.md

 This mandatory environment variable defines the e-mail address of the admin user.

-It's used to create the initial site and is passed as an `-auth` option to the `serve` command.
+It's used to create the initial site and is passed as an `-email-from` option to the `serve` command.

+### `GOATCOUNTER_PASSWORD`

+ Password to log in; will be asked interactively if omitted.
+It is mandatory to create the initial site if the container is running detached.

 ### `GOATCOUNTER_SMTP`